tofnoob/tofnoob.github.io/resources/gifts.md

 ## Aesperia gifts
 Farm free **daily** gifts from:

-1 - claw game (note that it seems bugged on mobile and doesn't grab properly) 2 - the black market vendor
+1 - Claw game (note that it seems bugged on mobile Android and doesn't grab properly)

+2 - the black market vendor

 Buy from